stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Quick Start.md

 ## Overview

-Although not strictly required, I recommend using [Swift Bundler](https://github.com/stackotter/swift-bundler) to build SwiftCrossUI apps; it simplifies many aspects of cross-platform distribution a great deal and provides a platform-agnostic configuration format for specifying things such as app icons and custom URL schemes.
-As such, this quick start guide focuses on Swift Bundler.
+This quick start guide uses [Swift Bundler](https://github.com/stackotter/swift-bundler).
+Although not strictly required, it simplifies many aspects of cross-platform distribution and provides a platform-agnostic configuration format for specifying things such as app icons and custom URL schemes.

 ## Installing Swift Bundler

-Follow [the installation instructions in Swift Bundler's readme](https://github.com/stackotter/swift-bundler?tab=readme-ov-file#installation-). `mint` is the preferred installation method as of the last update to this quick start guide.
+Follow [the installation instructions in Swift Bundler's readme](https://github.com/stackotter/swift-bundler?tab=readme-ov-file#installation-). `mint` is the preferred installation method on macOS and Linux as of the last update to this quick start guide.

 ## Installing system dependencies